Home Page

 What we did

-Data were from Scotland’s Census, 2011.
+We used data from Scotland’s Census, 2011.
 We calculated the prevalence of learning disabilities by age; reported general health status of people with and without learning disabilities; and the extent of health-related limitations to daily activities.
 We conducted logistic regressions to determine the odds ratios of learning disabilities predicting poor general health, and the associations with age and gender.

 What we found